hideodaikoku/silent-valley/content/blog/02-guiding-light/index.md

 > walk()
 ```

-chi scurried towards the path ahead. she could hear a distant humming, almost like an old man singing.
+**Chi** scurried towards the path ahead. she could hear a distant humming, almost like an old man singing.

 <hr/>

 ## meanwhile

-in the distance, **the_figure** re-appeared. though a slit in space.
+In the distance, **the_figure** re-appeared. though a slit in space.

-he peered down at the path from the treetops.
+He peered down at the path from the treetops.

 > "good. she figured out how to use the probe." 🦌

-and slipped out of sight as he watched she walk towards **river**.
+And slipped out of sight as he watched she walk towards **river**.

 > "five clicks until the hunters find her. if only i could warn her." 🦌

-he sighed
+He sighed.

 > ***+touch+***